1 for 8 Billion asks all candidates to uphold five commitments during their SG campaigns.

-1 for 8 Billion has put together a comprehensive set of resources which bring together (1) the formal qualifications and requirements for the role, (2) a person specification for the role based on these formal requirements (3) recommendations for the structuring and assessment of vision statements and candidate hearings.
+1 for 8 Billion has put together a comprehensive set of resources on the formal qualifications and person specification for the role of Secretary-General, and recommendations for the structuring and assessment of vision statements and candidate hearings.

 On 15 December, during the Security Council’s open debate on “Leadership for Peace” states discussed the competencies and skills required for the next leader of the United Nations while outlining proposals to make the current selection process more inclusive and transparent.